-As USAID works to meet urgent humanitarian needs in light of recent events, we are also reviewing our portfolio of development activities-and we look forward to staying in close contact with Congress as we undertake this deliberative process to determine the best way forward.
+As USAID works to meet urgent humanitarian needs in light of recent events, we are also reviewing our portfolio of development activities to adjust to the changed landscape.
+We are continuing our activities where possible, including primary health care support in Central and Western Equatoria states and support for disease surveillance and response; support for independent radio; and activities that are helping to increase agricultural productivity in the Equatoria states.
+We look forward to staying in close contact with Congress as we undertake this deliberative process to determine the best way forward.